-Because network drives are not accessible in the student residence halls, students can use their Microsoft OneDrive for Business or USB thumb drives to transfer files from their personal computer to SU computers.
+Because network drives are not accessible in the student residence halls, students can use their Microsoft 365 OneDrive or USB thumb drives to transfer files from their personal computer to SU computers.

 To print from any SU owned device, students will print to Campus_Wide_Printer.
 Once printed, students will log into any GoPrint Release Station with their SU username and password to release the print jobs to the printer.
 Students have 300 black and white prints per week they can use for academic work.
 Color printing is available in some IT computer labs for a fee.